Tuesday, December 29, 2009

 I network with other authors, post blogs, have numerous blog sites and am on facebook and myspace.
 If any one googles Yvonne Mason they will see I am all over the place.
 I get my books reviewed by other authors and those are posted all over the net.

-prlog.org I post press releases all the time and they go all over the net.
+I use a press release site by the name of prlog.org I post press releases all the time and they go all over the net.

 I buy my business cards, banners, postcards and other advertising material from Vista print which is online and I carry my business cards and post cards with my book covers on them every where I go.
 I hand them out all the time.